-Two statements from the Latino Familism Scale (Steidel & Contreras, 2003) are the only near equivalents to the statement used on the FSA survey, "Hispanic culture values...esteem patience and politeness," which was generated to represent the concept sympatia (Triandis, Marin, Betancourt, Lisansky & Chang, 1982), expecting "more positive behaviors in positive social situations and de-emphasiz[ing] the appropriateness of negative behaviors in situations of conflict" (p.
+Two statements from the Latino Familism Scale (Steidel & Contreras, 2003) are the only near equivalents to the statement used on the FSA survey which was generated to represent the concept Simpatia (Triandis, Marin, Betancourt, Lisansky & Chang, 1982), which is expecting -more positive behaviors in positive social situations and de-emphasiz[ing] the appropriateness of negative behaviors in situations of conflict" (p.
 4).
-Yet, they demonstrate the elements noted by Triandis, Marrin, Betancourt, Lisansky and Chang and Ramirez-Esparza, Gosling, and Pennebaker, "Simpatia is a cultural script that characterizes Hispanics as agreeable, friendly, sympathetic, and polite" (2008, p.
+Yet, they demonstrate the elements noted by Triandis, Marin, Betancourt, Lisansky and Chang as well as those listed by Ramirez-Esparza, Gosling, and Pennebaker, -Simpatia is a cultural script that characterizes Hispanics as agreeable, friendly, sympathetic, and polite" (2008, p.
 703).